What are the Signs of Abuse and How do I spot them?

 Typical signs of physical abuse are that the victim is frequently subject to aggressive forms of contact, with violent intentions.

-The contact doesn’t necessarily have to be a punch; other common signs of physical abuse are when the victim gets kicked, nipped, pushed & has their hair pulled.
+The contact doesn’t necessarily have to be a punch; other common signs of physical abuse are when the victim gets kicked, nipped, pushed and has their hair pulled.

 All forms of violent contact constitute physical abuse.